 Many states and employers require preschool teachers to earn the Child Development Associate (CDA) designation issued by the Council for Professional Recognition (www.cdacouncil.org).
 Earning CDA certification requires 480 hours of recent childcare experience, 120 hours of recent childcare education and a high school diploma or GED.
 Some states have additional licensing and permit requirements, such as obtaining state teacher certification.
 Details are available through each state's board of education and the pre-kindergarten database at the Education Commission of the States (www.ecs.org).

 Teaching preschoolers requires patience, creativity and confidence.
 Preschool teachers must have excellent communication skills, whether working with a child one-on-one or addressing a group.
 In addition to motivating and encouraging children, preschool teachers must be able to interact with parents and collaborate with other teachers.
 They must be able to maintain order, promote social skills and create a safe environment.
 Preschool teachers are tasked with creating dynamic lesson plans which incorporate group learning activities, technology, storytelling and games.

 In addition to passing background screening checks, preschool teachers must often submit fingerprints and test negative for tuberculosis.
 Many preschools also require teachers to obtain certification in first aid and cardiopulmonary resuscitation (CPR).
 Some employers may also require a valid state driver's license.
 Others may require language skills.
 Physical requirements may include the ability to stand for long periods of time, hand dexterity and the ability to lift up to 50 pounds.

 Preschool teachers must meet a number of requirements that may include formal education and degrees, certification, licensing and background checks that vary by employer and state.
-Job growth for preschool teachers from 2014-2024 is expected to be about average compared to all occupations.
+Job growth for preschool teachers from 2018-2028 is expected to be faster than average compared to all occupations.